NCAA rule proposal toughens 2nd targeting call

 "The targeting rule has been effective in changing player behavior," Steve Shaw, NCAA secretary-rules editor, said in a statement.
 "The progressive penalty is to ensure that a player re-evaluates his technique, with coaching staff support, after he receives a targeting foul.
 Additionally, the instant replay review changes will ensure that when a player is disqualified, it is clearly warranted."

-There was lengthy discussion by the committee about how to address targeting, including the possibility of a two-tiered system -- similar to how facemask penalties used to be structured -- where a more violent targeting offense would be penalized more harshly.
+There was lengthy discussion by the committee about how to address targeting, including the possibility of a two-tiered system -- similar to how face mask penalties used to be structured -- where a more violent targeting offense would be penalized more harshly.
 Instead, the committee opted for the additional ejection and more stringent replay confirmation standards.

 "I don't see it as a compromise so much as I see it as another way to reach the same goal," said Stanford coach David Shaw, the chair of the committee.
 "We want the discipline to be severe for helmet-to-helmet contact, but we also want it to be right.
 That was kind of the idea of the two-tiered system, which was, 'OK, if it's a violent hit, but it's not helmet-to-helmet, it's not technically targeting, then we will take off the ejection.'